perftools/xhgui/README.md

         Require all granted
     </Directory>
     ```
 2. Make sure you are loading up mod_rewrite correctly.
    You should see something like:

     ```
     LoadModule rewrite_module libexec/apache2/mod_rewrite.so
     ```

-3. Xhgui comes with a `.htaccess` to enable the remaining rewrite rules.
+3. XHGui comes with a `.htaccess` file to enable the remaining rewrite rules.

-For nginx & fast-cgi you can the following snippet as a start:
+For nginx and fast-cgi, you can the following snippet as a start:

 ```
 server {